writethedocs/www/docs/conf/eu/2015/news/announcing-eu-parties-sponsors.md

 ### Main Conference Party - Monday Night (Aug 31)

 Our main conference party is confirmed to be held at [The PUB Praha 1][the-pub], located 400m from the main conference venue.
 Join us from 7pm to relax and chat with fellow attendees about the conference day.
-Free drinks of all variaties (soft, still, alcoholic) as well as snacks and sweets will be provided.
+Free drinks of all varieties (soft, still, alcoholic) as well as snacks and sweets will be provided.

 [the-pub]: http://www.thepub.cz/praha-1/?lng=en